HeapHopper/Spotit/markdown/04_feature_engineering.md

 ## Analyzing `track_name` text attributes

-Back in [data preparation](01_data_preparation.ipynb) we moved all textual features to a separate dataframe - `df_text`.
-Now its last call to get some meaningful data out of the textual columns, after this step we will officially say goodbye.
+Back in [data preparation](01_data_preparation.ipynb), we moved all text-based features into a separate dataframe called `df_text`.
+This is our last chance to extract some useful insights from these text columns before we drop them for good.

 ![My_Time_Has_Come.jpg](04_feature_engineering_files/My_Time_Has_Come.jpg)